 Corporate speaking and storytelling training:

 He also became a public speaker and developed a storytelling curriculum for corporations and universities.
 For example, he given speeches for Stanford University and Harvard University and works closely with Accenture, Verizon, UBS and others.
+More than 1,000,000 people have participated in Dear World experiences in person and online.

 Speaking and interactive storytelling method videos: